raphael-verger/Wuji/README.md

 ## Overview

-Wuji is a cutting-edge iOS application designed to offer a new way of learning languages.
+Wuji is an iOS application designed to offer a new way of learning languages.
 Leveraging a TikTok-inspired feed and AI-driven personalization, Wuji makes language learning engaging, interactive, and tailored to your individual progress.

 ## Features